Contents of a contract of employment

 Remuneration is determined according to the collective agreement.
 If there is no collective agreement in the sector of work, employees are entitled to reasonable remuneration.
 An employer must not pay remuneration that is less than stipulated in the collective agreement.
 Remuneration can contain various bonuses.
 Typical bonuses to remuneration in Finland include experience bonus, overtime pay and extra compensation for shift work.

 Payday is usually once or twice a month.
 Employers pay remuneration to the employee’s bank account.
-Employees are entitled to receive a payslip that shows the different parts which form the remuneration.
+Employees must receive a payslip with each salary/wage payment.
+This allow checking that the payment is correct.

 When remuneration is discussed in Finland, what is usually meant is gross salary (bruttopalkka) from which tax, employee and employer’s contributions are deducted.
 The amount that remains for the employee is net salary (nettopalkka).